amikael/HELFI/BUGS.md

-# To-Do's and Issues in the HELFI Corpus
+# Known Bugs in the HELFI Corpus

 1. The remaining licensing issues with the Hebrew Bible base text should be resolved.